 Using GPS mobile technology, the system allows each branch to monitor where its carers are at any time.
 While clever apps are unable to stop road accidents or bad weather, what the app does do is generate alerts if a carer is going to be late so the office-based team can contact customers and reschedule if needed.

-When asked about the real-time updates, Natalie says, “The software is really rather clever.
+When asked about the real-time updates, she says, “The software is really rather clever.
 Having a tool in place that can coordinate supporting people in the local community and that gives us direct access in the office is so important.”

 Regular checks and quality assurance